hallski/dnote/README.md

 ## Features

-- Notes have three digit IDs to make them easy to remember and type in when opening by ID.
-- Links have uppercase shortcuts to make navigation fast.
+- Notes are markdown files on disk, each named after a three digit ID
+- Notes can be linked and will show back links (links to the note)
+- Quick navigation to follow links
 - Full keyboard navigation
 - Fuzzy and full text search
 - Git commit/sync